Daasity/commerce-data-models/README.md

 ### Sales Report
 Purpose: Enables you to build a more financial / transaction based table to create data needs for an accounting team that performs analysis based on the date of the order.
-The Daasity code replicates the logic in the Shopify Sales Report for all the financial calculations and Transaction Type and Transaction Details

 Table Name: `uos.sales_report`